Are Electric Cedar Hot Tubs Off Grid Viable? 5 Powerful Truths You Should Know

 Convenience and Automation in Electric Models

-You can set a timer, heat remotely (with Wi-Fi modules), and maintain exact temps with electric—perfect for consistent daily use.
+You can set a timer, heat remotely (with Wi-Fi modules), and maintain exact temps with electric — perfect for consistent daily use, whether for winter use or year-round soaking.
 Wood-fired tubs demand attention and fire-tending skills.

 Setup Costs, Heating Time, and Maintenance